espocrm/documentation/administration/moving-to-another-server.md

 ### Step 2.
 Backup your database

 The data stored in database (MySQL, MariaDB) should be backed up.
-Please follow this recommendation: https://github.com/espocrm/documentation/blob/master/administration/backup-and-restore.md#step-2-backup-database.
+Please, follow this recommendation: https://github.com/espocrm/documentation/blob/master/administration/backup-and-restore.md#step-2-backup-database.

 ### Step 3.
 Copy files and database backups to another server

-Copy backups of files and of your database to a new server.
+Copy backups of files and your database to a new server.

 ### Step 4.
 Unarchive backup files